lburakakca/Self-driving-car/README.md

     *   Controlled by a simple Neural Network.
     *   Use sensors (ray casting) to perceive road borders and traffic.
     *   Apply basic rules (avoid edges, brake for obstacles).
-    *   Blue, stylized car shape with lights.
+    *   Blue, stylized car shape with lights and roof.
     *   Sensors are only visually rendered for the current best car.
 *   **Fixed Traffic:**
     *   Uses predefined, looping patterns based on selected difficulty (1-5).